 Minimalist Wire Trees

 Bend some sturdy wire into a tree shape and wrap it with fairy lights.
 I adore its sleek, modern look that’s so chic and easy to set up.
+It pairs beautifully with other modern lighting ideas.

 Floating Light Trees